Stargor14/crypto-profit-tracker/profittracker/README.txt

 Using the os module I added a feature to delete all past orders for convenience.
 In the lower left area of the gui there is a graph that plots all of your past trades, up to 100.

-I'd like to figure out a way to expand the graph to be longer than 100 orders or higher than 100$, but I am too lazy to that rn.
+I'd like to figure out a way to expand the graph to be longer than 100 orders or higher than 100$, but I am too lazy to do that rn.